bobrippling/vim-bg/README.md

 # bg.vim

-Run any command in the background, reading its output into the quickfix window.
+Run any command in the background, reading its output into the quickfix window or location list.

 Wrappers for `grep` (`:Bggrep`) and `make` (`:Bgmake`) exist, along with commands for querying and controlling jobs.